Get expert tips on language, grammar, style and vocabulary

 There’s lots of variations to this idiom, but they all mean the same thing.
 It means to make something already painful even more so.

-Example: “To rub salt to the wound, after the meeting, she said that she didn’t like my idea at all.”
+Example: “To rub salt in the wound, after the meeting, she said that she didn’t like my idea at all.”

 To be very restless and move around a lot.
 It can also be used to describe someone being overly excited about something.